Conveuropean logo

 Warsaw Poland

-Last weekend I went for the first time to Poland to visit K. and we spent one day together in Warsaw.
-When we were walking towards the old city center I spotted this "Cafe Colombia" that actually served authentic Colombian coffee and that had some nice pictures and decoration inside (even an "hamaca").
-I was ready to be surprised by Warsaw, but the Colombian Coffee was not what I was expecting ... a nice surprise though :).
+Last weekend I went for the first time to Poland to visit K., and we spent one day together in Warsaw.
+When we were walking towards the old city center, I spotted this "Cafe Colombia" that actually served authentic Colombian coffee and had some nice pictures and decorations inside (even an "hamaca").
+I was ready to be surprised by Warsaw, but the Colombian coffee was not what I was expecting—a nice surprise though :).

 Lousy Paparazzi, IFI, Dublin